Lactosylceramide and non-Acidic

 The oligoglycosylceramides of erythrocytes have attracted special interest, as they are required for cellular interactions and include blood-type determinants, which are factors in deciding the suitability of blood and other tissues for transplantation.
 Gb3 and Gb4 constitute the basis of the blood group system, and the blood group O antigen is derived from Gb4 by addition of a fucose unit to the terminal galactose in α1,2‑linkage; the A antigen has a further N-acetylgalactosamine added, while in the B antigen the new terminal unit is galactose as illustrated.

 The Forssman antigen, i.e., GbOse5Cer with an additional terminal α-N-acetylgalactosamine, is species specific; some animals (e.g., horse, cat, dog) are Forssman-positive and others (e.g., rat, pig) are Forssman-negative and lack this glycolipid because of a mutated α1-3 N‑acetylgalactosaminyltransferase that cannot transfer N‑acetylgalactosamine to the precursor Gb4Cer.
 While most humans belong to the latter group, a few populations have been found with the Forssman antigen in the intestinal mucosa.
-There are further globo-series glycolipids with alternative carbohydrate moieties attached to the terminal GalNAc of Gb4, which have been isolated from human embryonic carcinoma and are believed to be involved in the development of stem cells.
+There are further globo-series glycolipids with alternative carbohydrate moieties attached to the terminal GalNAc of Gb4, which have been isolated from human embryonic carcinoma and are believed to influence the development of stem cells.
 Cats, dogs and horses contain a glycolipid similar to globosides but with sialic acid replacing the galactosamine and has been termed ‘hematoside’ (other gangliosides based on the globo- and lacto-root structure are discussed elsewhere on this site).
-Many glycolipid blood group antigens act as receptors or co-receptors for pathogens or toxins, and the A and B blood group antigens bind to the cholera toxin to in effect act as decoys to prevent cellular entry of pathogens.
+Many glycolipid blood group antigens act as receptors or co-receptors for pathogens or toxins, and the A and B blood group antigens bind to the cholera toxin to in effect act as decoys away from similarly fucosylated glycoproteins to prevent cellular entry of the pathogen.

 Oligoglycosylceramides of the neolacto-series contain alternating residues of 1,3-substituted galactose and 1,4-substituted N‑acetylglucosamine, i.e., N‑acetyllactosamine units.
 At least 15 types are known with both linear and branched structures that can be heavily substituted with fucose moieties and are important in that they are associated with blood groups A, B and H; there are some less well-characterized forms that contain up to fifty carbohydrate groups.
 Most of these lipids are antigens, and some are associated with specific carcinomas such as human gastric adenocarcinoma where forms with 5, 7 and 10 carbohydrate moieties (the last branched) have been detected.
 Some have distinctive ceramide structures including phytosphingosine and hydroxy acids.